 Greetings.
 In an attempt to slow and understand life’s quickening pace, I’m writing to share my personal perspective on the ageing process, its dilemmas, the humorous self-deception, the insights and the adventure of it all.

 Let’s start with the title I chose for my blog, not out yet.
 I chose it because it signifies my desire to still be in the game.
 At 77, life ain’t over.
 But it’s definitely entered a new chapter!

-I spend the bulk of my time in beautiful Santa Barbara, CA, but manage to get to NYC several times a year.
+I spend the bulk of my time in beautiful Santa Barbara, CA and manage to get to NYC several times a year.
 Recently, I’ve added Japan into the mix.
 I feel very lucky to live in an age where one can traverse so many miles with relative ease.

 I’ve been a dancer/dance teacher and dance supporter almost all my life.
 For the past 10 years, I have helped produce a month-long creative residency in Santa Barbara for contemporary American choreographers and their dancers.
 It’s called DANCEworks.
 It’s been incredibly gratifying and suits my desire to make a difference in the arts.
 I retired this past summer after 21 years at the helm.

 On a personal level, I have been married for over 50 years.
 I’m the mother of three daughters and five granddaughters.
 I was born and grew up in Western Massachusetts and lived for many years on the East Coast, including Florida, Connecticut and Georgia.
 I am pretty much bi-coastal in my personal identity.
 The saying, “Once a New Englander, always a New Englander,” defines what’s in my heart, although California suits my life style.
-I love its freedom from convention and its year round outdoor living and its boundless landscape.
+I love its freedom from convention, its year-round outdoor living and its boundless landscape.

 I recently began to spend a few months a year in Kyoto, Japan.
 I’ve been magnetically attracted to Japan for many years.
 Now, I am living out a dream to live there part-time.
 My goal is to spend about 2- 3 months a year in Japan, for as many years as I am able to.
 I continually find inspiration in those surroundings.